Misconceptions

 3) Montessori lets kids do whatever they want:

-The Montessori students have the freedom to do what is right within a carefully prepared environment.
+Montessori students are given many safe appropriate opportunities for inquiry, exploration and freedom gradually within a carefully prepared environment.
 The children are not permitted to run around carelessly and they are only given as much freedom as they can handle.
-This amount of freedom allows them to follow their needs and work within their interests, which encourages a healthy self concept.
+This amount of freedom allows them to follow their needs and work within their interests, which encourages a healthy self concept including unending confidence!

 4) Montessori doesn't allow the children to play, only work